-PE Apprenticeship programme
+PE Apprenticeship applications now open!

 The Stride Active PE & Sport Apprenticeship programme provides an exciting opportunity for anyone to kick-start a career in coaching or teaching, whilst allowing schools to build extra capacity in PE and school sport.
 Apprentices are able to support the delivery of PE, extra-curricular clubs, health and physical activity interventions.
 An apprentice can help enhance a young person’s experience of PE / sport and make a real difference to their engagement and activity levels.

 Apprentices are employed by one school for approximately 13 months.
 During this, time will predominantly be spent based at school, with some time dedicated to study/tutor days.
 The programme is aimed at anyone aged 17+ who is passionate about working with young people and enjoys sport / physical activity.
 To find out more, including frequently asked questions, take a look at our apprenticeship recruitment packs or complete the expression of interest at the bottom of the page and a member of the team will get back in touch with you.

 ‘Across the Federation, our apprentice has had an immediate impact on the activity levels of our less active young people’PE Coordinator, Shobdon School